mozilla/treeherder/docs/installation.md

   $ yarn build
   ```

-- Run either Django runserver or gunicorn following the instructions in the previous section.
+- Run Django's runserver following the instructions in the previous section.

 The minified version of the UI will now be accessible at <http://localhost:8000>
 (NB: port 8000, unlike above), and will match the content used in production